|Quoits Team at Rear of West Row c.1890|

 Innkeeper Travellers Rest, Jonathon Dorricot

-Innkeeper Collier Lad and Butcher [Bookies shop], Joseph Morrison
+Innkeeper Collier Lad and Butcher [Now the Bookies shop], Joseph Morrison

 Stone Mason, Michael Alexander, Wood's Buildings